dmeister/blog/_posts/2020-05-22-introducing.md

 ---

-Since many years of pausing, I decided to start writing again about technology and software engineer.
+Since many years of pausing, I decided to start writing again about technology and software engineering.

-My old blog can be found at http://dirkmeister.blogspot.com/.
+My old blog can be found at [http://dirkmeister.blogspot.com/](http://dirkmeister.blogspot.com/).

 Thanks!